Is the younger generation healthy? Mentally? Physically?

 - 17 percent of U.S. children and teens are obese — three times the number of a generation ago.

 - Diabetes is increasing among U.S. children at an alarming rate, say researchers who report jumps of more than 20 percent since 2001 for type 2 disease, which is linked to excessive weight and sedentary lifestyles, and type 1 diabetes, which is an autoimmune disease.

 - For the first time in two centuries, the current generation of children in America may have shorter life expectancies than their parents, according to a new report, which contends that the rapid rise in childhood obesity, if left unchecked, could shorten life spans by as much as five years.
 The report, published in The New England Journal of Medicine, says the prevalence and severity of obesity is so great, especially in children, that the associated diseases and complications – Type 2 diabetes, heart disease, kidney failure, cancer – are likely to strike people at younger and younger ages.

-And as far as my family – whatever time I have with these two amazing gifts that God entrusted me with, my two girls, I just want to pour my love over them.
-Just to be there, ready and available to protect, support, lead, but mostly love them no matter what.
+And as far as my family – whatever time I have with these two amazing gifts that God entrusted me with, my two girls, I just want to pour my love over them, and just to be there, ready and available to protect, support, lead, but mostly love no matter what.
 They make me want to be a better person, they are teaching me, and I see this as my job – not to be better than others, but to simply see, just how good I can be.

-At some point, they will grow up and move on with their lives, and my husband and I will enter a new amazing and much-anticipated step in our lives together, time of solitude, companionship, contemplation, cooking, travel, making money and living it up! 🙂 Until then we are secure stepping-stones into their unknown.
+At some point they will grow up and move on with their lives, and my husband and I will enter a new amazing and much anticipated step in our lives together, time of solitude, companionship, contemplation, tennis, travel, making money and living it up! 🙂 Until then we are their secure stepping-stones into their unknown.